-We hope to release the regional version of MPAS-Atmosphere before the next WRF/MPAS workshop. (core clean-up, SE work on regional utilities)
+We hope to release the regional version of MPAS-Atmosphere before the next WRF/MPAS workshop i.e. before June 2019. (core clean-up, SE work on regional utilities)

 Regional MPAS can be driven by other MPAS global or regional simulations, by GFS, by CFSR, IFS forecasts, etc.